Ria424/developers-animatesdk-docs/SymbolItem_object/SymbolItem3.md

 #### Description

-Method; exports a frame from the selected instance of movie clip, graphic, or button symbol on the Stage to a bitmap in Library.
+Method; Exports a frame from the selected instance of movie clip, graphic, or button symbol on the Stage to a bitmap in Library.

 #### Example